reescott/seattle-eateries/README.md

 # Seattle Eateries Project

 ### What is this?
-This is a personal project to play with creating a data driven web app to showcase some places to eat in Seattle.
+This is a personal project to play with creating a data driven web app.
+Just for fun, my favorite places to eat in Seattle will be showcased.

 ### How to install
 Method 1.
 Using **Git Clone**